Make us your 1st Choice With Our Wooden Garden Buildings from our Web or Display Site

 Twiners tend to have intertwining leaves or stems and require something vertical to attach itself to, so in this instance a trellis work, a fence post, string or wire will do the trick, however, ensure it is horizontal.
 Scramblers need help to grow up the side of a building so you need to secure these in place and the ideal materials is twine, wire or strong string.
 As they grow the thorns help the plants to adhere to the wall of the shed.

 The final category are the stem root climbers.
 These have very clingy roots which can attach to more or less any surface.
 As these as so strong I can’t really recommend them to be grown up the side of your garden shed as it could damage them.
 Steer clear.

 The Royal Horticulture Society reports that rambling roses are one of the most popular plants for growing up walls, fences or sheds and they suggest these should be grown horizontally as this will ensure the greatest amount of cover.
 By keeping a careful eye out for diseased roots or stems they recommend these should be removed as this will allow fresh and newer shoots to flourish.
 At Wisley Gardens they would prune their ramblers in the Autumn or before Winter after securing the summer growth.
 All shoots which had flowered should be cut back in readiness for the following year.

-By training these plants to climb over your garden shed you can ensure an outbreak of colour throughout the year.
+By training these plants to climb over your garden building you can ensure an outbreak of colour throughout the year.
 Even during the bleak winter months these plants will take away the plainness from the garden.
-It's also possible to add hanging baskets to the shed and these can accommodate even more flowers and colours.
-However to me, in the garden shed business, nothing beats the sight of a well looked after garden shed.
+It’s also possible to add hanging baskets to the shed and these can accommodate even more flowers and colours.
+However to me, in the garden workshop business, nothing beats the sight of a well looked after garden building.
 This just goes to show that every one is different and should be different, otherwise it would be a very boring world.